greenrobot/greenDAO/README.md

-**Please help us with this short survey: http://bit.ly/greendao-survey Thank for your support!**
+**Please help us with this short survey: http://bit.ly/greendao-survey Thanks for your support!**

 greenDAO
 ========